activisthandbook/activisthandbook/articles/strategy/types.md

 ### Direct or indirect action?

+Direct actions are things you can do that immediately create the change you want to see.
+Indirect actions are things that help to create the conditions necessary for success.
 Read the chapter 'Tactics and Targets' from the Deep Green Resistance book to learn more about [direct and indirect forms of action](https://deepgreenresistance.net/en/strategy-tactics/tactics-targets/tactics-operations-categories/?utm_source=activisthandbook.org).

 ### Target the system or culture?